stronnag/bbl2kml/README.md

 KML/Z file defining tracks which may be displayed Google Earth.
 Tracks can be animated with the time slider.

 Both Flight Mode and RSSI tracks are generated; the default for display is Flight Mode, unless `-rssi` is specified (and RSSI data is available in the log).
-The log summary is displayed by double clicking on the "file name"` folder in Google Earth.
+The log summary is displayed by double clicking on the `file name` folder in Google Earth.

 ### Modes